AdamOnwan/FoodTruckProject/README.md

 5. click on the 3 dots by / and click on new file
 6. name it FoodTruck
 7. copy the java code from FoodTruck on my github to the coding field on Jdoodle
+8. delete the package line
-8. click the interactive button
+9. click the interactive button
-9. click execute
+10. click execute
 Be aware with Jdoodle there is a lot of code for it to compile, so possible bug, suggested that if bugged to execute the program again and restart.
 #### Instructions
 1. The user starts immediately with input information into the Food Truck array.